 - After you’ve poured the soap, spray the surface lightly with 99 percent isopropyl alcohol to get rid of bubbles.

-- Allow soap to cool and harden in the molds for several hours before removing from the silicon molds.
+- Allow soap to cool and harden in the molds for several hours before removing from the silicone molds.

 Not only is this soap pretty, but it smells amazing.
 The combination of the fresh lemon zest with the Happy Joy Essential Oil Blend is so bright and energizing.
 The blend contains a mix of geranium, sweet orange, grapefruit, and ylang ylang essential oils.
 It kind of reminds me a bit of Sunflowers perfume, which is why I made a second batch of this soap in the sunflower mold.